Erasmus Plus

 The Campaign

-The campaign brings together a broad coalition of organisations and individuals under the auspices of the European Movement UK.
+The campaign brings together a coalition of organisations and individuals.
 A steering committee, including experts from all sectors of education, coordinates the campaign, shares information and resources, and encourages participation: anyone can join the campaign and take whatever action is right for them.

 Visit the online tool - search for past projects and write to your MP